Nissan Bluebird: U11 series

 The Bluebird was modified to front-wheel drive in October 1983, but retained the boxy styling of its predecessor.
 At the time, Nissan's design chief believed this method of styling would remain popular.
 Even though every panel was changed and most details were considerably smoother, the drag coefficient remained a fairly high 0.39.

 The range was offered in four-door sedan, four-door hardtop, and five-door station wagon forms.
 The coupé was deleted, and the hardtop sedan is rarely seen outside Japan.

 This model was offered in Europe for only two years before Nissan began building the Auster as the Bluebird at its newly opened plant in the UK in 1986.
 Certain Bluebird models (diesels and station wagons) continued to be offered alongside the T12 "Bluebird" in some markets.
 As usual, the Bluebird received ample standard equipment in European markets.
 In some markets, the petrol 2.0 was only available coupled to an automatic gearbox.

 Although the U11 sedans were replaced for the 1988 model year, the station wagon continued to be built until 1990.
 The six-cylinder Maxima also continued to be built (without the "Bluebird" portion of the name from May 1987) until October 1988, when an all-new Maxima appeared.
 Most of the wagons sold in Japan were to commercial vehicle specifications, but a plusher Wagon was also offered.
-The "Bluebird Wagon SSS Turbo Wingroad" had a 120 PS 1.8-liter inline-four.
+The "Bluebird Wagon SSS Turbo Wingroad" had a 120 PS 1.8-litre inline-four.
 It was the first car to receive the "Wingroad" name, in September 1987.
 The wagons/vans were built until May 1990, when they were replaced by the Nissan Avenir (Primera wagon in most export markets).

 The range was available with 1.6, 1.8 and 2.0 L petrol engines, with the 1.8-litre four available with an optional turbocharger.
 The VG20ET V6 was offered for the first time in Japan in 1984, in a model with an extended front end, called the Bluebird Maxima.
 This 2-litre V6 was available naturally aspirated or as an intercooled turbo.
 The U11 Maxima featured a larger 3.0 L VG30E.
 There were also naturally aspirated or turbocharged 2-litre diesels.
 Counterintuitively, the turbodiesel had better gas mileage in standardized test cycles, presumably due to it being less stressed – as long as one did not take full advantage of its better performance.

 Australia continued with the 910 series, which was facelifted in 1985.
 New Zealand marketing for the U11 proclaimed the vehicle as the 'Widetrack Bluebird', to differentiate it from its very similar-looking predecessor.
 Several Wiri-assembled models including a wagon were offered with 1.6 (base) or two-litre carburettor engines.
 The alloy head castings all had an unused location for a second spark plug per cylinder, as twin-plug, fuel-injected versions of the same engines were used in certain markets (US, Japan, Scandinavia) with stricter emission laws.

 In the United Kingdom, the following versions were offered: